savas-t/create-plaingrid/README.md

     <h2>Grid Item 1</h2>

     <p>
-      My with is initially 12/12, so full.
+      My width is initially 12/12, so full.
 From the breakpoint md on forward, i am 5/12 columns wide.
     </p>
   </div>